BeaGoddess/BeaGoddess/README.md

 #
 ### About me

-- 🌱 I’m currently learning React and I'm doing my dissertation
+- 🌱 I’m currently learning React and TypeScript
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/beatrizsilva18) or by email beagaara@gmail.com
 - 😄 Pronouns: Bea or BeaGoddess
 - ⚡ Fun fact: I love playing videogames and watching animes or korean dramas.
 My hobbie is streaming games at Twitch